zhiyaoxie/zhiyaoxie.github.io/_pages/experience.md

 ======
 * **Instructor of ELEC 6910D**, HKUST, 2024 Spring
     * ELEC 6910D: Electronic Design Automation for VLSI Design (Graduate)
+    * Course Developer, the 1st course on EDA algorithm in HKUST

 * **Instructor of ELEC 2350**, HKUST, 2023 Spring and Fall
     * ELEC 2350: Introduction to Computer Organization and Design (Undergraduate)